lochgeo/writeups/test/testchat.md

 - **Compliance**: PII detection and regulatory alignment protect sensitive data.
 - **Flexibility**: Open-source tools allow customization for banking needs without proprietary dependencies.
 - **Transparency**: Error analysis and human validation provide insights for improvement and stakeholder trust.

-This strategy leverages concepts like answer correctness, factuality, and PII leakage from the H2O documentation but uses widely available, non-H2O.ai tools to meet your banking application’s needs.
-For API integration, consider xAI’s API service (https://x.ai/api) if relevant.
-If you need further customization or have specific banking regulations to address, let me know!